 Health and safety

 No matter the size of your office, employers have health and safety duties to their workers.
 As a result, employers will need to perform a health and safety risk assessment before allowing employees to work in the office.
 A health and safety risk assessment will look for factors which can cause hazards and determine the likelihood of them occurring.
 For example, an office needs to have enough space for workers to perform their duties and identified hazards need to be eliminated or managed safely.
 If employees are likely to spend long-hours in front of screens, it is important that they are equipped with ergonomic office chairs and that office desks are spacious so that workstations can be properly organised.
-Employers should also make sure that the lighting does not cause eyestrain and can provide large screen monitors to make digital material more readable.
+Employers might also want to consider providing employees with stand desks, shelving, storage boxes, filing cabinets, bookcases, ring binders, lever arch files or organisers to help ensure that the work space can be kept tidy.
+Having a quality office set up is crucial conducive to a productive working environment and employers should also make sure that the lighting does not cause eyestrain.
+They might also consider providing large screen monitors to make digital material more readable and provide employees with ergonomic keyboards if their role requires them to continuously type.
+Ensuring there is adequate access to cleaning supplies and sanitisation stations is also crucial, particularly if employees are coming to work in the office.
+In the wake of Covid-19, laminating signs might also be a useful way to encourage general office hygiene.

 How to choose a desk chair?